 Third party advertising sponsors must follow the election advertising rules outlined in the Local Elections Campaign Financing Act.

-Third party advertising is any election advertising published during a campaign period that is not sponsored by a candidate or elector organization.
+Third party advertising is any election advertising published during a pre-campaign period or campaign period that is not sponsored by a candidate or elector organization.

 New rules for third party sponsors are in effect for the 2022 General Local Elections.

 There are now limits placed on sponsorship contributions made by eligible individuals to third party sponsors.
 For 2022, an eligible individual may give a total of $1,250.00 to each third party sponsor.
 The sponsorship contribution limit is adjusted at the start of each calendar year.